Texiwill/aac-lib/base/README.md

 #### LinuxVDI - 1.0.0
 Linux based VDI install

+#### pxeboot - 1.0.0
+Linux pxeboot server setup for OS Images.
+Tested only on Rocky 9

+#### pihole - 1.0.0
+Linux pihole server setup including TLS and SELinux support.
+Tested only on Rocky 9

 ### Support
 Email elh at astroarch dot com for assistance or if you want to add